grafana/agent/docs/sources/operator/api.md

 </td>
 <td>
 <p>MetricsExternalLabelName is the name of the external label used to
 denote Grafana Agent cluster.
-Defaults to &ldquo;cluster.&rdquo; External label will
+Defaults to &ldquo;cluster.&rdquo; The external label is
-<em>not</em> be added when value is set to the empty string.</p>
+<em>not</em> added when the value is set to the empty string.</p>
 </td>
 </tr>
 <tr>